 Click here to view the Chicago Shares website: www.chicagoshares.com

 Pastoral Care offers sacramental support to Catholics in the hospital, in nursing homes and at home.
 Among the locations served by the Ministry of Care are the various hospitals within the Northwestern complex, the Rehabilitation Institute and Warren Barr Pavilion nursing home.
 Parishioners who have been trained and mandated as Ministers of Care also visit at-home parishioners.
 Six-week training sessions are required for new Ministers of Care.
 The six-session course covers a range of topics such as the spirituality of this special ministry.
 Contact the Director of the Ministry of Care, Julie Berggren, at (312) 573-4427.

 Baptismal Preparation Class Teachers

 Baptismal Classes are scheduled in Rectory (Room 204) for expectant parents and godparents.
 These classes meet twice montly (1st Saturday, 1-2PM & 3rd Friday, 7:30-8:30PM).
-If you wish to become a Class Teacher, contact Jennifer Delvaux (312–573-4434).
-She will instruct you in the “Convenant Baptism Program.”
+If you wish to become a Class Teacher, contact Kenneth Ortega (312–573-4434).
+He will instruct you in the “Convenant Baptism Program.”
 You are asked to commit yourself to teach a few times for one year (renewal is possible).